caseyuhrig/LUX-GL/README.md

 # OpenGL
-Project to learn OpenGL in C++.
-Anyone wishing to chime in is awlcome!
-My goal is to build a simulator (sandbox) to perform 3D physics based experiments.
+Project to learn OpenGL in C++ and build a simulator (sandbox) to perform 3D physics based experiments.
+Anyone wishing to chime in is welcome!

 (quick and dirty summary)